FairWell-dev/FairWell/README.md

 ## Conclusion and Future Work

 FairWell provides a hollistic approach to incorporating Responsible AI practices into their machine learning workflows.
 We will continue to interate and improve on FairWell in future.
 This includes making FairWell available for multiclass classification and regression problems, expanding supported machine learning libraries beyond PyTorch, and automating model building and tuning.
 With FairWell, we aim to make all models fair and well, so you can bid farewell to unknown model bias.

-## Conclusion and Future Work

-- Mention all is fair and well

-- Work on multiclass classification and regression problems
-- Integrate with other machine learning libraries (e.g. sklearn, TensorFlow)
-- Automate model building and tuning

 ## Tools and Technologies Used